benswift/benswift.github.io/_posts/2023-01-22-handling-square-webhooks-in-phoenix.md

 ## Step 2: create webhook controller (including validation)

-The webhook controller module should look something like this:
+The webhook controller module should look something like this (replace the `notification_url` and `signature_key` with the right values for your app---you'll get your signature key from Square when you register the webhook):

 ```elixir
 defmodule MyAppWeb.SquareWebhookController do
   @moduledoc """
   Handle webhooks sent from Square.
   """
   use MyAppWeb, :controller